Using an effective monitoring tool is important not only for maintaining databases and analyzing overall performance but also for

 between the time when a query was added and when the CPU was ready to run it.

-This feature allows keeping track of active connections.
+The SQL Diagnostic Manager allows keeping track of active connections.

 It displays session components such as SQL Server session ID, database, its state,

 login name, session ID blocking the request, current waiting time, and textual representation

 of a lock resource, if available.
 Additionally, you can view cumulative CPU time,